Definitions and meaning of bao

 bao (Baybayin spelling ᜊᜂ)

-- Alternative form of balo (“widow; widower”)
+- alternative form of balo (“widow; widower”)

 Alternative forms

-- bauo — obsolete, Spanish-based orthography
+- bauo — obsolete, Spanish-based spelling

 - bawo — obsolete